f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 6. If it reports that any metadata files are missing, you can create them in the `metadata` directory and run it again.
 7. To ease creation of metadata files, run `fdroid update` with the `-c` option.
-It will create ’skeleton’ metadata files that are missing, and you can then just edit them and fill in the details.
+It will create 'skeleton' metadata files that are missing, and you can then just edit them and fill in the details.
-8. Then, if you’ve changed things, run `fdroid update` again.
+8. Then, if you've changed things, run `fdroid update` again.
 9. Running `fdroid update` adds an _icons_ directory into the repo directory, and also creates the repository index files (_index.xml_, _index.jar_, etc) __NOTE: To make this process